Dumangas: Japanese occupation

 After forty years of peace and freedom, the Filipinos and Dumangasanons in particular were again faced with another war – against the Japanese signaled by the bombing of Pearl Harbor in Hawaii on December 8, 1941.
 One by one, the island of the archipelago were subjugated by the Japanese.
 They reached Dumangas in 1942 and established garrison and a puppet government.
 Jose Dimzon was appointed Puppet Mayor and Tomasito Buenaflor as Chief of Police.
 These two persons had sacrificed a great deal to save numerous Dumangasanon from the cruelty of the Japanese.
 Even with the establishment of a puppet government, thelocal government of Dumangas continued to exist in concealment with Julito Diasnes Sr. as the town head.
 Tomas Confesor organized the Civil Resistance Movement and fought against the invaders.
 Many men of Dumangas were enlisted to the cause.
 As guerilla's they attacked the Japanese garrisons and undertook ambuscades.
 The people of the town left their homes and sought refuge in the interior barrios to escape the Japanese atrocities.
 These evacuations changed the dismal barrio life at the bank of the Halauod River; where most of the evacuees from the town proper and Iloilo City were concentrated.
 To lessen their fears and difficulties the people conducted sports tournament, dances and cockfights.
 Sitio Talauguis was transformed to an important business center, as it became a trading port of goods from Iloilo City, Negros, Guimaras and other towns of Iloilo.
+During the Japanese occupation, Macario Peralta Jr., freed most of Panay from Japanese imperialism, including Dumangas, thus other allied guerillas in other provinces from Romblon, Palawan, Marinduque and portions of Masbate and Mindoro, considered majority liberated Panay, the "Primus inter pares" in their alliance.